 If we look at what M.C.
 Escher used as topics for his tessellations, and do a quick search around the planetary neighbourhood… there is definitely an evolution and expansion that has occurred since his lifetime.
 Escher used to incorporate birds and fishes, reptiles, seahorses, horses, bugs and butterflies and a few human figures.
-Complex designs, straying a few bites away from geometric rectangles, lozenges, hexagons and triangles.
+Complex designs, straying quite a few segments away from geometric rectangles, lozenges, hexagons and triangles.

 The above designs have been copied and modified extensively.
 It is a great way to learn the basic principles of the 17 symmetry groups.
 Many elementary school teachers explain the principles to their students, in math or art classes.
 For many students tessellations remain imprinted as a fascinating artform.

 A quick search on Google images for the words “bird tessellation” is an indication that we need to go farther.

 The arrival of computers and now tablets has allowed artists to explore this tessellation art-form in greater detail, and much faster.
 The repetitive tasks are gone.
 Software does the tedious job of drawing each unit cell today.
 I did start off doing everything by hand in the late 80s, and I must say that it is the best way to learn and understand the concepts.
 And there is a great difference between looking at, and understanding tessellations.
 Today’s technology has given me a new burst of energy and the desire to explore this art-form again.
 And I must say, the results are kilometers ahead of where I used to be with pencil and paper.
 And the software keeps on getting better.
 Thanks Jeff!